 Theater Of The Absurd

-Even former Treasury Secretary Robert Rubin, states that the risks being taken by Bernanke put the US in "terribly dangerous territory", even as he warns of a potential "implosion" in the bond market.
+Even former Treasury Secretary Robert Rubin, stated that the risks being taken by Bernanke put the US in "terribly dangerous territory", even as he warned of a potential "implosion" in the bond market.
 Rubin, who has also been co-Chairman of Goldman Sachs as well as temporary Chairman of Citibank, is arguably one of the central architects of the programs that led to the current fiasco, and that even he has completely lost faith and can plainly see the madness, is quite telling.

 Solutions: Getting Your Savings Off The Front Lines